Swedish scientist to head U.N. Syria chemical weapons probe

 Merza said there were at least two known cases where they suspect chemical weapons were used by forces loyal to Assad.

+U.S. and European officials say there is no evidence of a chemical weapons attack, though uncovering such evidence is the goal of Sellstrom’s investigation.
+If one is confirmed, it would be the first use of such weapons in the two-year-old Syrian conflict, which the United Nations says has cost 70,000 lives.

-Additional reporting by Yara Bayoumy in Doha; Editing by Cynthia Osterman and David Brunnstrom
+Additional reporting by Yara Bayoumy in Doha; Editing by Cynthia Osterman and Vicki Allen